 Details of the proposed Atlantic City outdoor concerts

 Harrah’s has put together the series in conjunction with LG Business Solutions and the NJ Lottery.
-The casino stated in a press release that a portion of ticket sales will benefit the Community Food Bank of Southern NJ as well.
+The casino stated in a press release that a portion of ticket sales will benefit the Community Food Bank of Southern NJ.

 The plan is to offer guests a different act every Friday night from Aug.
 28 through Oct.
 23. Among acts on the schedule are: